 This calculator presents a possible tax scenario.
 This page and calculator are not tax advice.
 The indicated tax treatment applies only to transactions deemed to reflect a purchase of the equipment or a capitalized lease purchase transaction.
 Please see your tax advisor to determine the tax ramifications of acquiring equipment or software in your particular situation.

 Business Equipment - Section 179 Expensing Allowance

 IRS Section 179 is a permanent tax law that encourages investment.
-It allows smaller businesses to immediately write off the full price of qualifying asset purchases (machinery, computers, and other tangible goods) rather than depreciating them over several years.
-Under the IRS Section 179, a taxpayer may expense up to $500,000 of qualified equipment placed in service in 2017 (amounts will be indexed for inflation in future years).
-The rules are designed for small companies, so the $500,000 deduction phases out when a business purchases more than $2,000,000 in one year.
+It allows smaller businesses to immediately write off the full price of qualifying asset purchases (machinery, computers, furniture and other tangible goods) rather than depreciating them over several years.
+Under the IRS Section 179, a taxpayer may expense up to $1,000,000 of qualified equipment placed in service in 2018 (amounts will be indexed for inflation in future years).
+The rules are designed for small companies, so the $1,000,000 deduction phases out when a business purchases more than $2,500,000 in one year.
 (Companies cannot write off more than their taxable income).
 Section 179 applies to new and used equipment purchases, but must be "new to the business".
 The asset must be purchased, it cannot be used for property inherited, gifted or leased.

 Benefits of Finance Agreements and Capital Leases

 Maximize the tax benefit with a Group Financial Services finance agreement (conditional sales contract) or capital lease.
-Both allow a business to acquire equipment with a low monthly payment while taking advantage of the Section 179 - $500,000 expensing allowance.
+Both allow a business to acquire equipment with a low monthly payment while taking advantage of the Section 179 Expensing allowance and Bonus Depreciation.
 Examples of capital leases include a $1.00 buyout lease and a capitalized 10% purchase option lease.

 Tax Code Section 179 & Election to Expense Detail